paulzjw/magic-note/README.md

 # magic-note
 magic note.

-is there many magic for notebook?
+is there any magic for notebook?

-zzzzzz